stethoscopeAI Best Practices

 LLM Model recommendations and testing

-Due to the dynamic nature of Language Models (LLMs), make a conscious decision which LLM provider and model suits best for your agent purpose.
+Due to the dynamic nature of Language Models (LLMs), make a conscious decision about which LLM provider and model best suits your agent purpose.
 Conducting rigorous testing is mandatory for any LLM choice.

-Adjust the LLM model temperature according to the agent purpose.
-The lower values are for strict tasks, diminishing hallucinations effect, on the other hand, higher values offer greater creativity when the agent is supposed to bring more creative results.
+• Adjust the LLM model temperature according to the agent purpose.
+Lower values are for strict tasks, reducing hallucination effects; higher values offer greater creativity when the agent is expected to produce more creative results.

 Thorough testing